pjtunstall/mad/docs/optional-extras.md

   - GHOST
     - Player comes back as a ghost is among the suggested bonus tasks.
 I think it would dilute the drama though.
 Gilding the lily.
 - DESIGN
+  - Explosions seem to chain well horizontally, but don't look as good vertically.
+See if we can fix that.
   - Customize sprites or design own sprites from scratch.
   - See if we can get scrollbar "thumb" to appear on hover over the roles menu in all browsers, not just Firefox.
 At the moment, it appears briefly when the menu first appears in Chrome, for example.
 I think this is preferable to how it was before, though, when all sorts of scrollbars appeared all the time.
   - Make scrollbar "thumb" partially transparent or not overlapping the right edge of the text if possible.